 InVision Eye Care Logo

-• A Chalazion is a swelling of the lid caused by noninfectious eyelid meibomian gland occlusion.
+• A Chalazion (chalazia, plural) is a swelling or bump in the lid caused by inflammation and blockage/clogging of eyelid oil-producing glands.

 Chalazion